Khovic/Khovic/useful_summaries/AWS-SAA.md

     - Supports versioning.
     - Can fron API Gateway with a Web Application Firewall (WAF)

-* When API Gateway is created via Console it also gives the necessary permissions for accessing the backend (for example Lambda). if API Gateway is created via IaaC then you need to take care of the permissions yourself.
+* When API Gateway is created via Console it also gives the necessary permissions for accessing the backend (for example Lambda). if API Gateway is created via IaC then you need to take care of the permissions yourself.

 <!-- AWS Batch -->
 A managed service thats good for long-running (over 15 min) and event-driven workloads.